-Our ability to generate significant revenues depend on the successful commercialization of our rhCollagen-based BioInk and establish business collaborations and successful commercialization of VergenixSTR and VergenixFG.
-For the year ended December 31, 2020, we reported revenues of \$6.1 million mainly from the United License Agreement and the sale of rhCollagen-based BioInk in the United States and from the sales of VergenixSTR and VergenixFG in Europe.
+Our ability to generate significant revenues will depend on the successful commercialization of our rhCollagen-based BioInks and products, and establishment and maintenance of business collaborations with leading companies for 3D bioprinting of organs and tissues, and for medical aesthetics.
+In the year ended December 31, 2021, we generated revenues of \$15.6 million mainly from the Development, Exclusivity and Option Products Agreement with AbbVie.